Block-Software/network-tool/communication_spec.md

   "event": "event name",
   "application": "application triggering event", "trigger_time": "timestamp for event",
-  "meta": { a JSON object of unique data for the category }
+  "meta": { "a JSON object of": "unique data for the category" }
 }
 ```
 ### Response: `JSON` (this response is added to the callback trigger)